 THE YARN That’s perfect for a primrose stitch

 I decided to do my tutorial with worsted weight yarn from Hobby Lobby and a size J crochet hook, but you can easily use any yarn weight and the corresponding hook size for the same results.
-I would recommend Lion Brand Vanna’s Choice or Red Heart Super Savers as good substitutes.
-Either one is a great alternative to mimic the results of this stitch as shown.

 HOW TO CROCHET THE PRIMROSE STITCH